RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

 - *ASH should be easy to install*

 This is work in progress.
 Currently the conda-forge route (for almost everything) seems to be the easiest for maintaining the Python, OpenMM and Julia dependencies.
+ASH installation via conda or pip is not yet available but will be in the future.

 - *Ideally static compilation is avoided*

 By using Julia we can do just-in-time-compilation for routines that need to be written in a compiled language.
-We should avoid Fortran/C code that requires compilation thus complicating the installation process.
+We ideally want to avoid Fortran/C code that requires compilation, thus complicating the installation process.